wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ---

-An Act to consolidate and amend certain enactments of the General Assembly relating to building societies
+An Act to consolidate and amend certain enactments of the Parliament of New Zealand relating to building societies

+*   Title: amended, on 1 January 1987, pursuant to [section 29(2)][242] of the Constitution Act 1986 (1986 No 114).

 ##### 1 Short Title and commencement